-In a conversion with a 200 Level student of architecture at my University today, I could see his enthusiasm to commence studio design even without knowing the architectural design process.
+In a conversation with a 200 Level student of architecture at my University today, I could see his enthusiasm to commence studio design even without knowing the architectural design process.

 They forgot that this is what distinguishes the way an architect thinks from a quack.

 Design can be copied especially in school and so we lay emphasis on the process.
-Though also the process can be copied but it takes some level of genius to do so.
+Though the process can be copied, it takes some level of genius to do so.

 To successfully reproduce and defend a copied architectural design process is difficult.
 To successfully copy the process you must have a good understanding of it and that’s what we are looking for.

-The articulation and documentation of the design processes for students is essential for their development.
-Reason being that, it’s easier to monitor and redirect the process when it is laid out unlike when it is in the mind alone.
+The articulation and documentation of the design processes for students are essential for their development.
+The reason is that it’s easier to monitor and redirect the process when it is laid out unlike when it is in the mind alone.

 For students, every design solution is meant to address a design problem.
 These problems and design requirements are always communicated in the document called the design brief.

 During the analysis of the design brief, some design problems are identified.
-Also some noted during the site inventory.
+Also, some were noted during the site inventory.

 You will be required to clearly capture in writing and graphics these problems.
 The entire solution from your design concept, site analysis and space programming sets out to address them.

-To every brief there will be a corresponding site to host the eventual design.
+For every brief, there will be a corresponding site to host the eventual design.
 If the site is hypothetical you will be told.

-At the end of your inventory you should be able to tell the sunset and sunrise direction, wind direction, noise direction.
-Also the site topography, access to site, possible egress and exit positioning, types of surrounding buildings should be noted.
+At the end of your inventory, you should be able to tell the sunset and sunrise direction, wind direction, and noise direction.
+Also, the site topography, access to the site, possible egress and exit positioning, and types of surrounding buildings should be noted.

 Special interest in the site location that can influence design such as water bodies, railway tracks etc can be documented.
 The site inventory is more like a detailed map of your site before design… and its existing condition.

-All the information you gather in site inventory will ultimately be used to analyse your site.
-It will influence your design in terms of ventilation, lighting, building orientation.
+All the information you gather in site inventory will ultimately be used to analyze your site.
+It will influence your design in terms of ventilation, lighting, and building orientation.

 Also in your window sizing and shading, design layout, building height, wind direction and effect on the building, etc.

-Armed with these information you will identify similar works both foreign and local to study.
+Armed with this information you will identify similar works both foreign and local to study.